elemarmar/JS30/03-CSS-Variables/README.md

 ![cover](cover.png)

-The purpose of this project is to create CSS variables and manipulate them with JavaScript
+The purpose of this project is to create CSS variables and manipulate them with JavaScript.

 <br />